 Who can travel to NZ

-The New Zealand borders are closed to almost all travellers to help stop the spread of COVID-19.
-The travel restrictions apply to all arrivals into New Zealand by air or sea.
+The New Zealand borders are closed to many travellers to help stop the spread of COVID-19.
+Travel restrictions apply to all arrivals into New Zealand by air or sea.

 Check if you can travel to New Zealand